Davide64-dev/FEUP_FSI_CTF/CTF7.md

 Even though these protections are in place, there are attacks that may still be possible.
 Some of them are:
 - Format strings vulnerabilities;
 - Canary bypass, attackers may attempt sophisticated techniques to manipulate or bypass the canary check;
-- Data-Only attacks, attacks that manipulate existing data without executing new code might still be feasible.
+- Data-Only attacks, attacks that manipulate existing data without executing new code might still be feasible;
+- Buffer overflow, since the attackers can predict the addresses.

 Next, by analising the source code, we should answer the following questions: